Iromero385/GifTastic/README.md

 # GifTastic

+## Intruduction

+This app was created to practice AJAX calls, dynamic creation of buttons using jquery.

-## Instrutction
+## Instructions

-This app will get you any gif.
-Use the input box to create a button.
-This button will make an AJAX call and get you some gifs.have fun.
+Enter a 90's show in the input box.
+Once done click on the submit button to create a button.
+This button will display 10 gifs.

 ## Tech Used
- We used jquery to dynamically create buttons on the page and target them once created.
-Then we used jquery again to create AJAX calls.
-The layout is done with bootstrap.
+* Bootstrap
+* Jquery
+* Javascript
+* CSS

  ## Future Developement